-We coded AEs using MedDRA, which has replaced COSTART for the FDA, because it is by far the most commonly used coding system today, and it is not possible to access ADECS.
+We coded AEs using MedDRA, which has replaced COSTART for the FDA and is by far the most commonly used coding system today.
 For coding purposes, we have taken the original terms used by the clinical investigators as transcribed from the original CRFs into the CSR, and applied MedDRA codes to these descriptions.

 In general, MedDRA coding stays closer to the original clinician description of the event than ADECS does.
-For instance, MedDRA codes 'sore throat' as 'sore throat', but SKB, using ADECS, coded it as 'pharyngitis' (inflammation of the throat).
-Sore throats may arise because of pharyngitis, but when someone is taking SSRIs they may indicate a dystonic reaction in the oro-pharyngeal area.[21]
+For instance, MedDRA codes 'sore throat' as 'sore throat', but GSK, using ADECS, coded it as 'pharyngitis' (inflammation of the throat).
+Sore throats may arise because of pharyngitis, but when someone is taking SSRIs they may indicate a dystonic reaction in the oropharyngeal area.[21]

 Classifying a problem as a 'respiratory system disorder' (inflammation) rather than as a 'dystonia' (a central nervous system disorder) can make a significant difference to the apparent AE profile of a drug.

 In staying closer to the original description of events, MedDRA codes suicidal events as 'suicidal ideation' or 'suicidal events' rather than the ADECS option of 'emotional lability'; similarly, aggression is more clearly flagged as 'aggressive events' rather than 'hostility'.